Did you predict that the first half of 2017 would be a good time to harvest volatility risk premium?

 Did you predict that February and December 2018 would be bad times to harvest volatility risk premium?

 Sometimes, the VRP can turn negative, typically in times when the economy is worsening or while stocks are selling off and stock market volatility is increasing.
-Because of this, our dynamic derivatives portfolio generates returns by dynamically harvesting VRP.
+Because of this, our active derivatives portfolio generates returns by actively harvesting VRP.
 The portfolio is designed to:

 Capture some of the volatility risk premium in low volatility or falling volatility periods, using a VRP harvesting portfolio designed to cushion minor volatility